Is dry fasting the ultimate biohack to reverse biological aging and health conditions or an unsafe fad?

 Definitely start lightly.
 Short dry fasts have a cumulative beneficial effect over time.

-If you found this interesting, please send it to a friend or share it on social media.
+Please send this article to a friend or share it on social media if you found it interesting or learned a thing or two.
 That’s how I know what kind of articles to write for you.

-And if you’ve tried dry fasting, I’d love to hear your experience.
+If you’ve tried dry fasting already, I’d love to hear your experience.
 Drop a comment below and let me know!